awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

 ![\[Viewing detailed output for MOF resource compliance issue\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/state-manager-mof-detailed-status-2.png)

-For information about how to view compliance information, see [AWS Systems Manager Configuration Compliance](systems-manager-compliance.md)\.
+For information about how to view compliance information, see [AWS Systems Manager Compliance](systems-manager-compliance.md)\.

 ### Situations that affect compliance reporting<a name="systems-manager-state-manager-viewing-mof-file-compliance-reporting"></a>